ang-zeyu/infisearch/docs/src/introduction.md

    1. Retrieves the index files from cache/memory/network requests
    1. Obtains and ranks the result set
    1. Finally, retrieves the field stores from cache/memory/network requests progressively to generate result previews to show to the user!

+## Search Features in Detail

+#### Ranking Model

+Query expressions are ranked using the BM25 model.
+A soft disjunctive maximum of a document's field's scores is then calculated.
+By default, titles, `<h1>` headings, other headings, and the rest of the text are indexed into 4 separate fields.

+**Query term proximity ranking** is InfiSearch's highlight here, and is enabled by default.
+Results are scaled according to how close search expressions are to one another, greatly improving search relevance.

+#### Built-In Compression

+Some efficient, high-return compression schemes are also employed, so you get all these features without much penalty.
+To facilitate decompression efficiency of such a low-level format, most of the search library is also powered by WebAssembly (Rust).

+This documentation for example, which has all features enabled, generates a main index file of just 19KB, and a dictionary of 9KB.

+#### WebWorker Built-in

+Most of the search library also operates on a WebWorker, so you can deliver the best UX without blocking the UI thread, especially for large collections.

+#### Persistent Caching

+Persistent caching is achieved through use of the [Cache](https://developer.mozilla.org/en-US/docs/Web/API/Cache) API, which backs service workers and has excellent support in modern browsers.